 You enter the water from the old boat ramp.
 It is an uneven and slippery surface, so footwear is a good idea.

 There is a small area in the center near the ramp and along the shoreline particularly to the right side that stays relatively shallow, 5-15 feet.
 But as you swim farther out, or follow the shoreline further, the ocean floor drops steeply away to 30 or more feet.
 The area is made up of boulders, small to large, with some covered in colorful coral heads.
-The right side seems to have better corals than the left.
+The left side seems to have better corals than the right.
 Turtles are common and there are usually good numbers of fish.

 If you enjoy to freedive, this is a great spot.
 Freediving down the side of the wall around the big coral encrusted boulders is a great experience.